 Submissions for the Criminal Justice Gallery and the Satellite Galleries are accepted year-round.

-Please scroll all the way down to view instructions on how to submit a proposal.
+Please scroll all the way down or download the Artist Proposal Submission Form to view instructions on how to submit a proposal.
+(You must have Adobe Acrobat Reader installed to view PDF files.
+Click here to go to the Adobe Acrobat Reader download page.)

 It is a reality that we all share our homes with others.
 These other occupants may be people of whom we are aware, but also a large number of creatures who have taken up residence without invitation.
 This exhibition will feature artworks representing creatures we commonly (and often reluctantly) cohabit with in urban and suburban environments.
 This includes all manner of critters, such as mice, rats, bed bugs, ticks, cockroaches, spiders, squirrels, raccoons, pigeons, flies, mosquitoes, wasps, and so on.
 Our relationship with these creatures may be shaped by love or hatred.
 The artists in this exhibition will explore the many ways that these creatures have inspired artworks.
 This exhibition will be accompanied by an exhibition catalog.